 More moon songs

-Okay, there’s Let’s Dance, but we’re not so fond of Bowie’s 80s repertoire.
+There’s another Bowie song, Let’s Dance.
 And there’s Mike Oldfield’s Moonlight Shadow, and Moonshadow by Cat Stevens.

 The moon song well is deep!